yasingole/Dev-Ops-Project/README.md

 `Main.tf` Resources:
 - VPC
-    - The VPC serves as the isolated network environment where your resources will reside.
+    - The VPC serves as the isolated network environment where our resources will reside.
 It defines the IP address range (CIDR block) for the network.
 - Internet Gateway
-    - The Internet Gateway enables communication between your VPC and the public internet.
-It's essential for resources in your public subnets to access external services and for users to reach your application.
+    - The Internet Gateway enables communication between our VPC and the public internet.
+It's essential for resources in our public subnets (the application loadbalancer) to access external services and for users to reach our web app.
 - Public Subnet
-    -  Public subnets host resources that need direct internet access, such as load balancers.
+    -  The public subnets host resources that need direct internet access, such as load balancers.
 They are associated with the VPC and defined by a specific CIDR block and availability zone.
 In our case the load balancer will be in the public subnet.
 - Private Subnet
-    - Private subnets host resources that should not have direct internet access.
+    - The private subnets host resources that should not have direct internet access.
 In our case the webapp will sit here and will connect to the internet through our NAT Gateway.
 Similar to public subnets, they are associated with the VPC, designated by a distinct CIDR block and availability zone.
 - Public Route Table and Route
     - This route table directs traffic within the VPC.
 In our case, the Public Route sends traffic destined for the internet to the Internet Gateway.
 - Elastic IP (Conditional)
     - Elastic IPs provide consistent public IP addresses for resources like NAT Gateways, ensuring reliable connectivity with external networks.
     - Here we have a conditional argument with the count.
 The conditional expression ensures that the code will create multiple Elastic IPs (one for each public subnet) if the environment is "Production", and only a single Elastic IP if it's not.
+This allows each NAT Gateway associated with a public subnet to have a dedicated, consistent IP address in a production environment.
-This helps save costs in the Dev and Staging environment productions.
+    - This helps save costs in the Dev and Staging environment productions.
 - NAT Gateway
     - The NAT Gateway allows private instances in the VPC's private subnets to access the internet while remaining secure.
 In our case our webapp will be sitting in the private subnets.
     - There is another conditional argument with the count.
 When the environment is set to "Production", the count is set to the number of public subnets, resulting in multiple NAT Gateways, each associated with an Elastic IP and a distinct public subnet.
 Conversely, for non-production environments, a single NAT Gateway is created.
 This again to help save costs in the Dev and Staging environment productions.